Where is Lee Bowyer now?

 During his playing career Bowyer, a keen fisherman, spent every summer fishing in a lake in France with his friends.

 Upon retiring he called the owner of the lake and subsequently bought it calling it Etang de Bows which translates as ‘Bows’ Lake’.
-He now divides his time between France and England.

 Check out these great deals on replica football shirts and grab yourself a bargain.